eccenca/gui-elements/README.md

 It could be also included as Git submodule to your projects and used via yarn link or yarn workspaces.

-As long as IBM Carbon do not support Typescript natively it is is also necessary to install `@types/carbon-components-react` as development dependency:
+As long as IBM Carbon does not support TypeScript it is necessary to install `@types/carbon-components-react` as development dependency:

 ```
 yarn add --dev @types/carbon-components-react